Second Chances Month!

 Curriculum: "Principles for Life", adapted by Special Touch Ministry to assist churches in reaching people with intellectual disabilities with the Good News of Jesus Christ.
 Simple, basic Bible lessons, activity suggestions, and teacher notes, easily adjusted to the abilities of the class members.

 Disability Concerns: "Everybody Belongs.
 Everybody Serves."
 Network for ministry to persons with disabilities and resources for incorporating their gifts into the life of the church.
 Articles, webinars, and more.
 The webinar, "Everybody Serves," includes a downloadable PDF of suggested reading for church leaders wishing to include persons with disabilities in the life of the church community.
-Check out their list of "common courtesies."
+Check out their post, "Build the Ramp for People Who CAN Walk," suggesting that accommodating those with disabilities helps the entire congregation adopt an attitude of true community.

 Also from the Disability Concerns network - "Redirecting Challenging Behaviors" - This informative and lively video presentation will help equip youth and children's ministry leaders to include all youth without being derailed by unexpected or unfamiliar behavioral challenges.